dobtco/wintersmith-knowledge-base/contents/articles/your_account/accounts/signup_and_login.md

 ## Forgot password

-If you forgot your password, simply click the "Forgot your password?" link.
-Then, follow the prompts to reset your password.
+If you forgot your password, click the "Forgot?" button.
+This will take you to the ["Forgot your password?" page](https://dashboard.dobt.co/users/password/new), where you can enter your email address to start the password reset process.

 ![screenshot](../images/forgot_password.png)